ASSESS BREAST TOMOSYNTHESIS IMAGE QUALITY

 - Acceptance testing, daily and routine QC

-- Tests image quality and stability of DBT systems
+- Evaluate image quality and stability of DBT systems

 - Consistent and repeatable targets in homogeneous background

-- Developed to meet WIP requirements of EUREF and AAPM TG245
+- Developed to meet work-in-progress requirements of EUREF & AAPM TG245